Covenant Stack

 KIP-17: Extended Covenant Opcodes

-KIP-17 specifies the auth and covenant binding system that Silverscript’s declaration macros compile to:
+KIP-17 adds the auth and covenant binding system that Silverscript’s declaration macros compile to:

 Auth Binding (OpAuth*):